Quasinormal modes of a charged spherically symmetric black hole in bumblebee gravity: Review of the Bumblebee Gravity Background

 where $\Lambda$ and $\kappa=\frac{8\pi G}{c^{4}}$ represent the cosmological constant and the gravitational constant, respectively.
 The potential $V$ is introduced to induce a nonvanishing vaccum expectation value (VEV) for the vector field $B_\mu$, and it is typically taken to have the functional form $V(B^\mu B_\mu \pm b^2)$.
 This implies that the VEV satisfies the constraint $B^\mu B_\mu = \pm b^2$.
 Accordingly, the vector field $B_\mu$ acquires a nontrivial VEV, denoted as $\langle B_\mu \rangle = b_\mu$, where $b_\mu$ is a spacetime-dependent vector satisfying $b^\mu b_\mu = \pm b^2 = \text{const}$.
 For notational convenience, we define the auxiliary variable $X \equiv B^\mu B_\mu \pm b^2$, which will be utilized in subsequent discussions.
 The anti-symmetric bumblebee field and electromagnetic field are given by

-The electromagnetic field is nonminimally coupled to the bumblebee vector field, and the corresponding Lagrangian density $\mathfrak{L}_{M}$ is given by
+The electromagnetic field is nonminimally coupled to the bumblebee vector field, and the corresponding Lagrangian density $\mathfrak{L}_{M}$ is given by~\cite{Liu:2024axg}

-Here, the parameter $\gamma$ represents the degree of coupling between the electromagnetic field and the bumblebee field.
-The field equations of the gravitational field, electromagnetic field can be obtained through variation with respect to $g_{\mu\nu}$ and $A_{\mu}$,~respectively,
+Here, the parameter $\gamma$ represents the coupling between the electromagnetic field and the bumblebee field.
+The motion equations of the gravitational field, electromagnetic field and the bumblebee field can be obtained through variation with respect to $g_{\mu\nu}$,~$A_{\mu}$ and $B_{\mu}$,~respectively,

 Here,~the energy-momentum tensors of the bumblebee field and the bumblebee-coupled electromagnetic field take the form of

 We consider the following metric ansatz describing a static and spherically symmetric spacetime: